BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Related Work

-\item \textbf{Leaderboard} BlackboxBench is the first to provide an up-to-date leaderboard to track the progress in black-box adversarial attacks. \item \textbf{Analysis \& tools} Besides analyzing quantitative results like DEEPSEC, RealSafe and TransferAttackEval, BlackboxBench also offers several analysis tools to elucidate the underlying mechanisms of generating adversarial samples in black-box scenarios, striving to provide fresh perspectives for future research in this domain.
-Note that although SecML provide tools, only partial tools are involved in the analysis presented in its paper.
+\item \textbf{Leaderboard} BlackboxBench is the first platform that furnishes a leaderboard for monitoring advancements in black-box adversarial attacks. \item \textbf{Tools \& Analyses} Besides only analyzing quantitative results like DEEPSEC, RealSafe, TransferAttackEval and TA-Bench, \bluetwo{BlackboxBench also offers analytical tools to facilitate in-depth analyses of underlying factors behind black-box adversarial vulnerability}, aiming at provide fresh perspectives for future research.
+Note that although SecML provides tools, only one analysis has been conducted.

 \end{itemize}